godotengine/godot-docs/classes/class_image.rst

 - :ref:`Error<enum_@GlobalScope_Error>` **compress** **(** :ref:`CompressMode<enum_Image_CompressMode>` mode, :ref:`CompressSource<enum_Image_CompressSource>` source, :ref:`float<class_float>` lossy_quality **)**

 Compresses the image to use less memory.
 Can not directly access pixel data while the image is compressed.
 Returns error if the chosen compression mode is not available.
-See ``COMPRESS_*`` constants.
+See :ref:`CompressMode<enum_Image_CompressMode>` and :ref:`CompressSource<enum_Image_CompressSource>` constants.

 ----